 Overview, overview, and overview

 The rules from the manufacturer drive another important motive when IT audit comes knocking: For example, compliance, licensing rules, software upgrade agreements, and property rights must obviously be upheld, and it is important to be aware that the rules differ from one manufacturer to the next.

 On this point, Cisco is no different.
 At http://cisco.com/go/terms you can view a comprehensive document compendium which addresses rights and policies for both cloud and on-site installed software.

 Conscia’s 100 largest customers have on average 6,400 hardware assets registered, and of these 1,455 are linked to an annual service cost.
 This does not include cables and other non-relevant devices and therefore only includes devices that are crucial to daily operations in some or other way.

-Obtaining an overview of a product’s life span, number of software versions in operation and vulnerability becomes proportionally more difficult by the number of assets.
+Obtaining an overview of a product’s life span, a number of software versions in operation and vulnerability become proportionally more difficult by the number of assets.

 When Conscia joined the Cisco Partner Service Program many years ago, it quickly became clear that handling our customers’ many assets is a major task.